-(ii) the Servicer, on behalf of the Covered Bond Guarantor, shall sell, subject to any preemption right of the Seller or any Additional Seller (as the case may be) pursuant to the relevant Master Transfer Agreement, Selected Assets and Integration Assets in ac cordance with the procedures set out in the Portfolio Administration Agreement, for an amount equal to the Adjusted Required Redemption Amount of the Series of Hard Bullet Covered Bonds to which such Pre-Maturity Liquidity Test relates.
+the Servicer, or any other third party appointed by the Representative of the Covered Bondholders, on behalf of the Covered Bond Guarantor, shall sell, subject to any preemption right of the Seller or any Additional Seller (as the case may be) pursuant to the relevant Master Transfer Agreement, Selected Assets and Integration Assets in accordance with the procedures set out in the Portfolio Administration Agreement, for an amount equal to the Adjusted Required Redemption Amount of the Series or Tranche of Hard Bullet Covered Bonds to which such Pre-Maturity Liquidity Test relates.

-If the Pre-Maturity Liquidity Test in respect of any Series of Covered Bonds is breached and the Issuer or the Servicer (on behalf of the Covered Bond Guarantor) has not taken the required actions (as described above) following the breach by the earlier to occur of:
+If the Pre-Maturity Liquidity Test in respect of any Series of Hard Bullet Covered Bonds is breached and the Issuer or the Servicer (on behalf of the Covered Bond Guarantor) has not taken the required actions (as described above) following the breach by the earlier to occur of:

-- (a) 20 Business days from the date on which the Issuer is notified of the breach of the Pre-Maturity Liquidity Test; and - (b) the Maturity Date of that Series of Covered Bonds, an Issuer Event of Default shall occur and the Representative of the Covered Bondholders will serve a Notice to Pay to the Covered Bond Guarantor.
+- (a) 20 Business days from the date on which the Issuer is notified of the breach of the Pre-Maturity Liquidity Test; and - (b) the Maturity Date of that Series of Covered Bonds, an Issuer Event of Default shall occur and the Representative of the Covered Bondholders will serve a Notice to Pay to the Issuer and the Covered Bond Guarantor.